ghoomfrog/universe/computer science/numlet.md

-# Numlet-Based Arbitrary-Precision Number
+# Numlet

-A numlet-based arbitrary-precision number constitutes of a sequence of <ins>numlets</ins>:
+A numlet is a partial object that can sequentially form an arbitrary-precision number.
+A numlet is structured as follows:

 Field     |Size|Description
 ----------|----|-----------